christophstrasen/WorldObserver/docs/quickstart.md

 # Quickstart (WorldObserver)

-Goal: subscribe to a WorldObserver observation and get a visible/logged result in-game.
+Goal: subscribe to a WorldObserver observation and get a visible and logged result in-game.
 If you want an overview of all docs pages and a recommended reading order:
 - [Docs index](index.md)

 ## 1. Prereqs

-- Enable the `WorldObserver` mod (and its dependency `StarlitLibrary`) in your save.
+- Enable the `WorldObserver` mod and its dependencies in your save.
 - Ensure `WorldObserver` loads before your mod.

 ## 2. Add a tiny “hello observation” script